-On 7 December 2017, the Company issued first Eurobonds (ISIN: XS1731657141) with a total face value of EUR 370 million, maturity of 5 years and a fixed coupon of 4% p.a.
+On 7 December 2017, EPas issued first Eurobonds (ISIN: XS1731657141) with a total face value of EUR 370 million, maturity of 5 years and a fixed coupon of 4% p.a. payable annually on 7 December each year.
 The bonds have been admitted to trading on the unregulated market of the Irish Stock Exchange (Euronext Dublin).
 The issue price of the bonds was 100% of the nominal value.
 The effective interest rate was calculated at 4.38%.
-The carrying value of these bonds as at 31 December 2021 was EUR 369,703 thousand (EUR 368,398 thousand as at 31 December 2020).
+The carrying value of these bonds as at 31 December 2021 was EUR 369,703 thousand.
+The bonds carried no preemption or exchange rights.
+The bonds were freely tradeable, and their transferability was not limited.